felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ```
 The encoder values are incremented when the corresponding wheel moves forwards and decremented when it moves backwards.

+I recommend you try to modify your line following code from Lab 2 to implement the localization as described above.
+Try doing it yourself, first.
+If your code is not working, or you need inspiration, you can use the [provided template](../Lab3/lab3_template.py).

 ## Conclusion
 After following this lab you should know more about the implementation and limitations of odometry-based localization for mobile robots.

 ## Challenge
-1. Replace the line-following state-machine by a "go-to-goal" controller using a PID.
+Replace the line-following state-machine by a "go-to-goal" controller using a PID.
 Test it by making the robot go to the 4 corners of the field, and then to the center.
-2. Add a [compass sensor](https://cyberbotics.com/doc/reference/compass?tab-language=python) to your robot and use its value to calculate the robot orientation (instead of odometry).
-Is there an improvement in pose accuracy?

 ## Super challenge
 Implement a 1-D Kalman Filter to combine the values given by the compass with the orientation calculated via odometry to get a better estimate of the robot orientation.
 In [this post](https://medium.com/analytics-vidhya/kalman-filters-a-step-by-step-implementation-guide-in-python-91e7e123b968) you find explanation about the Kalman Filter and how to implement it in Python.